 Arboriculture Workers Personal Statement

-and working as an arboriculture worker is a job that has given me many
+an arboriculture worker is a job that has given me many opportunities.

-and ability to prioritise always ensures that the jobs are carried out
+prioritise always ensures that the jobs are carried out efficiently.

-efficiently.
-I have studied tree biology and pathology which makes me
+I have studied tree biology and pathology which makes me qualified to

-qualified to advise and understand each job that we face, this also
+advise and understand each job that we face, this also makes it simple

-take the safety of the public extremely serious.
-My practical and mechanical
+of the public extremely serious.
+My practical and mechanical skills

 and operate machinery whilst also being able to carry out details site